aledha/Notes-2024-2025/MATH258 Harmonic Analysis/Problem sets/PS2/PS2.md

 ![[Pasted image 20231022173910.png|800]]
 maybe see page 80
-#ask what does it mean to differentiate dirac delta
-Hormander linear pdes vol 1 chapt 2.3
+what does it mean to differentiate dirac delta Hormander linear pdes vol 1 chapt 2.3

 [[HW8]]